sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/3. Phishing_Setup/gophish_delivery.md

 ---

-## 🏁 Phase 3 Core Testing: Phishing Simulation
+##  Core Testing: Phishing Simulation

 We successfully fired our first simulated email attack from our **Kali Linux station (Gophish)** straight through our **Ubuntu Mail Server**!
 The email landed perfectly inside our employee's visual **Thunderbird Inbox on Lubuntu**, confirming our core network connection pathways are 100% active.